awsdocs/aws-lambda-developer-guide/doc_source/with-s3-example-deployment-pkg.md

 Amazon S3 invokes your Lambda function using the `Event` invocation type, where AWS Lambda runs the code asynchronously\.
 What you return does not matter\.
 However, in this case we are implementing an interface that requires us to specify a return type, so in this example the handler uses `String` as the return type\.

+### Create the deployment package<a name="with-s3-example-deployment-pkg-java-dependencies"></a>

+A deployment package is a \.zip file containing your Lambda function code and dependencies\.
+The sample function code has the following dependencies:

 **Dependencies**
 + `aws-lambda-java-core`
 + `aws-lambda-java-events`
 + `aws-java-sdk`

+**To create a deployment package**
-Build the code with the Lambda library dependencies to create a deployment package\.
-For instructions, see [Deploy Java Lambda functions with \.zip file archives](java-package.md)\.
++ Build the code with the Lambda library dependencies to create a deployment package\.
+For instructions, see [Deploy Java Lambda functions with \.zip or JAR file archives](java-package.md)\.

+**To create and test the function**
++ After you have created a deployment package with your function code and your Lambda function, return to the S3 tutorial to [Create the Lambda function](with-s3-example.md)\.

 ## Python 3<a name="with-s3-example-deployment-pkg-python"></a>

 The following example code receives an Amazon S3 event input and processes the message that it contains\.
 It resizes an image in the source bucket and saves the output to the target bucket\.

+### Create the function code<a name="with-s3-example-deployment-pkg-python-functioncode"></a>

+Copy the sample code into a file named `lambda_function.py`\.

 **Example lambda\_function\.py**
-Copy the sample code into a file named `lambda_function.py`\.

 ```
 import boto3